NestorRescigno/software-engineering--reference-architecture--workflow-1/DEVELOPERS.md

 How to setup environment

 ## Usages
-the implementation of the workflow in the different repositories of the source code for use. can be referenced as follows:
+The implementation of the workflow in the different repositories of the source code for use. can be referenced as follows:
 > **Recommendation:** Don't directly implement this flow in source repositories. use an intermediate repository where you can configure the different tools (exemple sonar, veracode, etc). and that it can be executed, for example, by means of [weebhook](https://docs.github.com/en/github-ae@latest/developers/webhooks-and-events/webhooks/about-webhooks).
 This configuration allows to separate the repository from the workflow.
 ````
 - uses: ./.github/action/software/develop.yml